 Note: The lantern festival night is the busiest night of the month in Hoi An so be prepared for crowds and keep your belongings safe – it is not unheard of for pickpockets to target tourists, particularly on the bridge.

 Enjoy the night market

 Just over the river from the lantern lighting is the Hoi An night market.
 It hawks the usual night market wares: souvenirs, cheap clothing, trinkets, but is still worth a wander while you are in the city.

 After all the walking in Hoi An old town, you’ll probably want to have a bit of rest and relaxation.
 So today we’d suggest you head to the beach!
 There are a few options for beaches in Hoi An but the most popular is An Bang.
-It’s conveniently located near the town, has a massive array of restaurants and bars, and has modern comforts like lounger and umbrella hire (about 10, 000 – 50, 000 VND / about 1 GBP).
+It’s conveniently located near the town, has a massive array of restaurants and bars, and has modern comforts like lounger and umbrella hire (prices range from around 10,000 to 50,000 VND or 0.50 to 2.15 USD/0.35 to 1.75 GBP).
 You can also tickle your adventure bone with parasailing, jet skiing and surfing at this beach.